 What do interior designers and contractors do?

-An interior designer coordinates and manages your entire renovation project from start to finish – he or she is basically a one-stop shop who will handle all of your renovation plan!
+An interior designer coordinates and manages your entire renovation project from start to finish.
+They’re basically a one-stop shop that will handle all of your renovation plans!
 The interior designer will not only be responsible for the ideation of your home design, providing floor plans and 3D renders of how your home could look, but the execution of the renovation project as well, liaising with contractors and subcontractors to bring your dream home to life.
 Your interior designer will be the one overseeing the project and ensuring that everything is in order.

 On the other hand, a contractor usually carries out only the renovation work assigned or requested by you.
 In other words, you will be responsible for the ideation and design of your home and the overall project management, and the contractor will execute the job as per your wishes!
 Depending on your requirements, they may work with external subcontractors, to help them carry out some of the work they are responsible for.
 Subcontractors usually specialise in specific tasks – for instance, a contractor may engage an electrician to undertake the wiring work on his behalf.

 To put it simply, an interior designer will manage the heavy load and oversee your entire renovation project, whereas a contractor will take care of the lighter load you assign to them, with you as the project manager!